Varol Cagdas Tok

 Search is a particularly exposed operation in most web applications.
 Full-text search requires inverted index traversal.
 Relational database search without index coverage requires sequential table scans.
 Either operation scales with dataset size, and the cost is borne entirely by the server regardless of how many results are found.

 Wildcard queries, prefix queries, and queries involving boolean combinations across multiple fields are typically more expensive than simple exact-match lookups.
-An attacker who understands the target application can construct queries that trigger the expensive cases: a search for %a%b%c% in a LIKE clause causes a full table scan on most database engines.
-An Elasticsearch query with a deeply nested boolean structure forces multi-pass evaluation.
+A search for %a%b%c% in a LIKE clause causes a full table scan on most database engines.
+An Elasticsearch query with deeply nested boolean structure forces multi-pass evaluation.

 The defense at the application layer involves query cost limits (Elasticsearch's indices.breaker.fielddata.limit and query circuit breakers; query timeout settings in relational databases), strict input validation that rejects structurally expensive queries, and authentication requirements for search functionality.